 You Either Love It Or Hate It

-Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK, or anywhere in the world If your a fisherman that is.
+Learning how to catch sea bass with lures can be one of the most exhilarating outdoor sports in the UK, or anywhere in the world If you’re a fisherman that is.
 Let’s face it, if you’re not into fishing then none of this will make any sense.
 People have compared fishing to Marmite, you either love it or hate it.

 Lure fishing can be hard work, but when you get things right it can be sheer pandemonium.
 Those days are not always on the cards so you need to know you are doing things right from the off.